andrija-djurovic/monobinShiny/README.md

 2. descriptive statistics and imputation;
 3. monotonic binning.

-Following sections provide short descriptions of the each module. <br/>
+The following sections provide short descriptions of the each module. <br/>
 > :information_source: Almost all reactive elements of the application result with a notification, so user should be aware of this as presented in the lower right corner.

 ## DATA MANAGER MODULE